ansys/openapi-common/CONTRIBUTING.md

 # Contributing

 Code contributions are welcome.
-The objective of the documentation for the Open API-Common libary is to facilitate an understanding of the PyAnsys ``openapi-common`` repository.
+The objective of the OpenAPI-Common documentation is to facilitate an understanding of the PyAnsys ``openapi-common`` repository.

 It is important to note that this Python package is maintained